apache/incubator-weex-ui/docs/faq.md

 #### wxc-ep-slider、wxc-slider-bar Can't slide
 - The two components in Weex Ui now depend on an innovative interaction feature called [expressionBinding](https://github.com/alibaba/weex/issues/1730), Can only be used in Ali app for the time being, But this feature is in the open source process，You can find more [here](https://github.com/alibaba/weex-ui/issues/6).

+#### Module not found: Error: Can't resolve 'weex-ui/packages/wxc-button/style.css'
+- This error should be the `babel-plugin-component` lack of style configuration, You can refer to [Weex-toolkit](https://alibaba.github.io/weex-ui/#/?id=weex-toolkit) to fix it.

 #### Uncaught SyntaxError: Unexpected token export；
 - This error typically occurs on the page developed using old weex-toolkit.
 - You can refer to [this document](https://alibaba.github.io/weex-ui/#/with-weex-toolkit) to fix it.